Unboxed: Creativity in the UK: Reaction

 Some Brexit-supporting politicians, including Craig Mackinlay and Marcus Fysh, have expressed dismay at the removal of any mention of Brexit from the festival.

 A few months before the event was set to take place, in March 2022, a report from the Digital, Culture, Media and Sport Committee criticised the event as "vague and shape-shifting" saying that it lacked clear direction and was an "irresponsible use of public money".
 The report added that the event was confusing and obscure and a "recipe for failure".

 Naomi Smith, chief executive of Best for Britain group, said the festival was "the perfect metaphor for how Brexit itself has turned out – hugely expensive and deeply unpopular with no one really getting what they wanted".

 Stuart McGurk wrote a detailed critical review of the festival and of its individual projects in The House magazine.
 He pointed out that the festival indeed did not mention Brexit; indeed, some projects were protesting the associations of Brexit and Tory government money.
 Rather than a festival of British creativity, it was described as "a festival of creativity almost devoid of place".

-In January 2023 the Stage newspaper published two letters on the subject of the festival.
-Dame Vikki Heywood, the Festival Chair wrote: “Beyond the debate and the rhetoric, the value of Unboxed must be judged in much richer terms than numbers alone: from the blueprint for innovative models of cross-sector commissioning to the skills it enhanced; from the creative businesses it transformed and the new partnerships that live on to the curriculum-based learning activities delivered across education systems.”

-Raymond Gubbay, producer and impresario, wrote: “A total and irresponsible waste”.
+In January 2023 The Stage magazine published two letters on the subject of the festival.
+Dame Vikki Heywood, the Festival Chair wrote: "Beyond the debate and the rhetoric, the value of Unboxed must be judged in much richer terms than numbers alone: from the blueprint for innovative models of cross-sector commissioning to the skills it enhanced; from the creative businesses it transformed and the new partnerships that live on to the curriculum-based learning activities delivered across education systems".
+Raymond Gubbay, producer and impresario, wrote: "A total and irresponsible waste" which Arts Council England could have used better supporting existing organisations under severe financial pressure.